Blujakmusic/Blujakmusic/README.md

 - 👋 Hi, I’m @Blujakmusic, otherwise known as Connor!
 - 👀 I’m interested in Python development, Frontend Development, Software Engineering, UX / UI, Graphic Design, music and weightlifting.
-- 🌱 I’m currently learning SQL + PHP.
+- 🌱 I’m currently building an iOS app.
 - 💞️ I’m looking to collaborate on any frontend / design or python based projects.
 - 📫 How to reach me: brandsbybodine@gmail.com
 - ⚡ Fun fact: I'm ambidextrous but I identify as a lefty 🤠